-Students who have GPAs below the levels specified above for continuing enrollment will be suspended at the end of the academic year (defined as the end of summer sessions in that year) in which they attempted their thirtieth hour.
-The suspension will last for a period of one semester (excluding summer), and the student must reapply for admittance and must meet any standards mandated by the Admissions Committee at that time.
-Students re-entering from Academic Suspension will be readmitted on Academic Probation and will not qualify for Federal Financial Aid or institutional scholarships until they meet appropriate GPA and Rate of Completion requirements.
+The suspension will last for a period of one semester, and the student must reapply for admittance and must meet any standards mandated by the Admissions Committee at that time.
+Students reentering from Academic Suspensions will be readmitted on Academic Warning, will be guided by an approved academic plan, and will not qualify for Federal Financial Aid or institutional scholarships until they meet appropriate GPA and Rate of Completion requirements.